Guide 2022-2023

 Example/Required Artifacts for Domain 2:

-- Functional Behavioral Assessments: Practicum students should complete 1 Functional Behavioral Assessments to determine target student behaviors, hypothesized function of target behaviors and recommendations for behavioral intervention.
-This report should be submitted and all confidential information should be redacted.
+- Practicum students should complete a minimum of 1 Functional Behavioral Assessment and 1 Behavior Intervention Plan to determine target student behaviors, hypothesized function of target behaviors, and recommendations for behavioral intervention.

 Domain 3: Academic Intervention and Instructional Supports: School psychologists understand the biological, cultural, and social influences on academic skills; human learning, cognitive, and developmental processes; and evidence- based curricula and instructional strategies.
 School psychologists, in collaboration with others, use assessment and data-collection methods to implement and evaluate services that support academic skill development in children.